Rio Samba Parade

-Whirling Ladies (Bahianas)
+Baianas - Whirling Ladies

-The Bahianas are a group of older women that represents the soul of the samba schools, which are their African roots.
-These much respected women put up a spectacular presentation of the samba in their traditional Bahia costumes, earning plenty of applause from the spectators.
+The Baianas are a group of older women that represents the soul of the samba schools, which are their African roots.
+These much-respected women put up a spectacular presentation of the samba in their traditional Bahia costumes, earning plenty of applause from the spectators.
 Unfortunately, spectators cannot purchase costumes and join these ladies in their samba performance.

 Queen of the Drummers and the Bateria

-At the very heart of the samba parade are the bateria or drummers that provide the much needed energy for the samba dancers.
-The echoes of the drum beats with the Sambadrome are enough to keep even the spectators dancing all night long.
+At the very heart of the samba parade are the bateria or drummers that provide the much-needed energy for the samba dancers.
+The echoes of the drum beat with the Sambadrome are enough to keep even the spectators dancing all night long.
 Becoming a drummer requires extreme discipline and training.
 Innovation has infused the drumbeat with rhythms such as Brazilian Funk.
 And while these different beats do please the audience, the rhythm of the samba is the most important element to echo from these drums.

-They are lead by a beautiful female samba dancer, the Queen of the Drummers, who introduces the drummers to the crowd, motivating them all the way down the samba strip.
+They are led by a beautiful female samba dancer, the Queen of the Drummers, who introduces the drummers to the crowd, motivating them all the way down the samba strip.
 Lucky is the lady who is selected to be Queen of the Drummers for her samba school.
-It is not unusual for a popular celebrity to be tasked in this role.
+It is not unusual for a popular celebrity to be tasked with this role.
 However, even the celebrity is expected to take her part seriously and attend all rehearsals.
 She must captivate her audience during the Carnival and win their support.

-The baterias of samba schools are so famous in Rio de Janeiro that during the year, when there are not in Carnival, they play in ceremonies, celebrations and parties around town.
+The baterias of samba schools are so famous in Rio de Janeiro that during the year when there are not in Carnival, they play in ceremonies, celebrations, and parties around town.

 Passistas – Carnival’s leading samba dancers

 Of course, no parade can be bereft of the Passistas or samba dancers that dance the entire length of the samba strip.
 This group of 15-20 dancers is chosen through a competition each year and has the honor of representing their samba school.
-Well known lead vocalists and a group of fellow vocalists do justice to the samba songs that are composed for especially for the parade.
+Well-known lead vocalists and a group of fellow vocalists do justice to the samba songs that are composed for especially for the parade.

 They are usually on the sound truck behind the percussionists or find their way marching along with the school down the runway.
 One of the most important elements in the samba school parade is the rhythm and the lyrics of the theme song.
 The song must energize the dancers and the audience generating an intense desire to dance.
-The song must be related to the chosen theme and this theme should also be represented in the costumes, floats and wings.
+The song must be related to the chosen theme and this theme should also be represented in the costumes, floats, and wings.